luispuerto/luispuerto-net/_pages/resume.md

 **Currently:**{: style="color: grey"} **Tryout at European Forest Institute, Bioeconomy Programme, Smart Forestry Area**

-- Main project: [Forest Products Trade Flow database][TradeFlowsDB], related to the analysis of trade flows of forest products globally.
+- Main project: [Forest Products Trade Flow database][TradeFlowsDB], related to the analysis of more than 100 GB of data from global trade flows, focusing in of forest product.
 - R programing.
 Developing, maintaining, debugging and adding new functionality to a R package for data extraction, manipulation and analysis from different publicly available trade databases like UN Comtrade and EU Comext.
-- Working with APIs, databases like MySQL, and Linux on server and desktop, to implement and debug the final product.
+- Working with APIs, databases like MySQL, and Linux on server and desktop, to gather and store the data and to implement and debug the final product.

 **Ongoing from summer 2019:**{: style="color: grey"} **Volunteer at US Forest Service**

-- Helping on my free time to create a model for gap forest detection using LiDAR, the FIA and aerial photo on Oregon.
+- Creating a model on R for gap forest detection using LiDAR, the FIA and aerial photo.
+- Handling and analysis of the full forest inventory of Oregon.

 **2017-2018:**{: style="color: grey"} **Independent consultant and professional**